Min-max minimal surfaces, horizons and electrostatic systems: Introduction

 The study of static systems is a well established topic of research.
 In the context of General Relativity, those correspond to certain static space-times.
 Some important works, for instance, in the case of vacuum are \cite{I1,BM,Chr}.
 For the electrovaccum case some references are \cite{I2,CT,CGa}.
 From the geometric point of view, to be static vacuum ($E \equiv 0$) means that the formal adjoint of the linearization of the scalar curvature has non-trivial kernel (\cite{FM}), a fact which has applications to the problem of prescribing the scalar curvature (see \cite{Corv}).

 The Min-max theory has been a topic of intense research in the last years, mainly due to the work of Marques and Neves.
 The discrete setting originated in the work of Almgren \cite{Alm2} and Pitts \cite{P}, with the subsequent work on regularity by Schoen and Simon \cite{SS}.
-Important recent developments were achieved in \cite{MaNeindexbound,LMN,MaNeim,Zhou3}.
-These tools led to many applications, as the proof of the {\it Willmore Conjecture} \cite{MaNeWillmore}, the proof of the {\it Freedman-He-Wang Conjecture} \cite{AMN}, the discovery of the density and the equidistribution of minimal hypersurfaces for generic metrics \cite{IMN,MNS}, and the proof by Song \cite{So2} of {\it Yau's Conjecture} on the existence of infinitely many minimal surfaces (which builds on the earlier work by Marques and Neves \cite{MaNeinfinity}, where they settle the case where the ambient has positive Ricci curvature).
+Important recent developments were achieved in \cite{MaNeindexbound,LMN,Zhou3}.
+These tools led to many applications, as the proof of the {\it Willmore Conjecture} \cite{MaNeWillmore}, the proof of the {\it Freedman-He-Wang Conjecture} \cite{AMN}, the discovery of the density and the equidistribution of minimal hypersurfaces for generic metrics \cite{IMN,MNS}, and the proof by Song \cite{So2} of {\it Yau's Conjecture} on the existence of infinitely many minimal surfaces (which builds on the earlier work by Marques and Neves \cite{MaNeinfinity}, where they settle the case when the ambient has positive Ricci curvature).

 The continuous setting of the min-max theory initiated in the work of Simon and Smith \cite{Smith} (the basic theory is presented in \cite{C&DL}).
-Important recent developments were achieved in \cite{Ketgenusbound,KeMaNe,MaNeindexbound,So1,KL}.
-This version has applications to the theory of Heegaard splittings of $3$-manifolds \cite{CGK,KLS} and to variational geometric problems \cite{MaNe,KZ,KLS}.
+Important recent developments were achieved in \cite{Ketgenusbound,KeMaNe,MaNeindexbound}.
+This version has applications to the theory of Heegaard splittings of $3$-manifolds \cite{CGK,KLS} and to variational geometric problems \cite{MaNe,KLS}.

-There is also an alternative approach for min-max due to P. Gaspar and M. Guaraco \cite{Ga1,GaGa1}, which is based on the Allen-Cahn equation.
-Using this version, Chodosh and Mantoulidis gave a proof of the multiplicity one conjecture in dimension $3$, and used this to show the generic version of Yau's Conjecture, \cite{ChMa}.
-Also, Gaspar and Guaraco obtained new versions of the density and equidistribution results, \cite{GaGa2}.

 Inequalities relating the "size" and the physical quantities of black holes (e.g. mass, charge and angular momentum) are a subject of great interest since the beginning of the theory of these objects.
 Recently, there was an increase in interest in those type of inequalities for other relativistic objects.
 The recent survey \cite{DG} is a nice and comprehensive introduction to this subject.
-In the specific case of inequalities relating area and charge, we highlight the works \cite{Gi,DJR,Sim} which deal with stable minimal surfaces, isoperimetric surfaces and stable MOTS respectively, and \cite{Kh} which deals with ordinary objects.
+In the specific case of inequalities relating area and charge, we highlight the works \cite{Gi,DJR,Sim,Kh} which deals with stable minimal surfaces, isoperimetric surfaces, stable MOTS and ordinary objects, respectively.